 7. Write concise meta descriptions that include key words

-Search engine robots also read the description meta tag looking for key phrases and key words that potential searchers may use.
-It is also the text that is presented on the SERP after the title and is what will entice potential visitors to your site.
-It is therefore important to write quality page descriptions.
+Search engine robots read the description meta tag looking for key phrases and key words that potential searchers may use to find the products or services you offer.
+The meta description is almost as important as the page title and page content for search engine optimization.
+Also, since it is the text that is presented on the SERP after the title, it should be carefully crafted so that it entices potential visitors to your site.

 8. Only include keywords that are relevant

 Keywords used to be considered the most important element to SEO.
-However, due to the abuse of keyword tags, whereby designers added endless lists of keywords that bore no relevance to the content, they are no longer considered as important.
+However, due to the abuse of keyword tags, whereby webmasters, website owners or SEO marketers added endless lists of keywords that bore no relevance to the content, they are no longer considered important.
 If you think someone may search your business using certain keywords then those keywords should be included in your content.

 Don't just add keywords to your meta tags for the sake of it.
 It is more important to include quality keywords than to include an endless list of words that do not relate to your content.
 Google and other search engine robots consider this to be abuse and may black mark your website.

 Google now also recognizes on page "keyword stuffing," and will penalize a web page for excessive keyword repetition and reduce its page rank.
 So while your content should contain the main keywords and key phrases for the page, it is not a good idea to over do it.
 Only repeat keywords if it makes sense to do so.